 - Add the onion and garlic to a saucepan with a few tablespoons of olive oil and leave to sweat on low heat for about 10 minutes.

 - Add in the juice of half of a lemon and salt and pepper to taste.
 Reduce for 20 minutes, or until you’ve achieved your preferred pasta sauce consistency.
-At the final 10-minute mark, add in your chopped kale to soften.
+At the final 10-minute mark, add in your chopped kale or chard to soften.

 - Once the squash is cooked, pull it out of the oven and tear it using a fork.
 It should tear easily!
 If it doesn’t, it’s a sign that it needs to be cooked for longer.